pydata/xarray/doc/user-guide/testing.rst

 Xarray objects don't have to wrap numpy arrays, in fact they can wrap any array type which presents the same API as a numpy array (so-called "duck array wrapping", see :ref:`wrapping numpy-like arrays <internals.duck_arrays>`).

-Imagine we want to write a strategy which generates arbitrary ``DataArray`` objects, each of which wraps a :py:class:`sparse.COO` array instead of a ``numpy.ndarray``.
+Imagine we want to write a strategy which generates arbitrary ``Variable`` objects, each of which wraps a :py:class:`sparse.COO` array instead of a ``numpy.ndarray``.
 How could we do that?
 There are two ways:

-1. Create a xarray object with numpy data and use ``.map()`` to convert the underlying array to a different type:
+1. Create a xarray object with numpy data and use the hypothesis' ``.map()`` method to convert the underlying array to a different type:

 .. ipython:: python